 When satisfied with your design, brushing on a light-colored jelly glaze will seal the fruit and make your flan shine.
 Refrigerate about 30 minutes to set then you're ready to go.

 When ready, serve with dollops of whipped cream, ala mode, or simply enjoy as is.
-To all who celebrate, Happy Easter and Passover!
-Take care, friends!!
+Cheers to the weekend!

 Glazed German Fresh Fruit Flan